vstinner/unicode_book/libraries.rst

 to const char* strings.
 QLatin1String stores a character as a single byte.
 It is possible because it only supports characters in range U+0000—U+00FF.
-QLatin1String are smaller than ``QString`` because they cannot be used to manipulate text, eg. it is not possible to concatenate two QLatin1String strings.
+QLatin1String are smaller than ``QString`` because they cannot be used to manipulate text, e.g. it is not possible to concatenate two QLatin1String strings.

 ``QChar`` is a 16 bits Unicode character.
 Interesting ``QChar`` methods: